top of page

 Formative Workplace Assessment

-To meet the course requirements, you’ll:
+To meet the course requirements, you will:

 • Work in a dental practice as a trainee dental nurse for a minimum of 16 hours per week